BLOG

 connect_elastic(app.config['ELASTIC_IP'], app.config['ELASTIC_PORT'])

 For estimating the nearest ‘n’ records, cosine similarity between the query vector and the indexed question vectors are calculated.
-Ideally, the cosine similarity range is [-1, 1], to change the score into real positive values, adding ‘1’ to the score will update the range to [0, 2].
+Ideally, the cosine similarity range is [-1, 1].
+To change the score into real positive values, adding ‘1’ to the score will update the range to [0, 2].

 result = es_conn.search(index="covid-qa", body=s_body)